 2. Inspect the zoning plan and choose your company site

 If you want to build, make alterations to or renovate a building, you will normally need an All-in-one Permit for Physical Aspects (omgevingsvergunning).
-This used to be called a building permit.
+You can apply for such a permit at the Omgevingsloket (in Dutch).

 4. Submit a notification of occupancy or apply for a permit regarding fire safety

-In order to ensure fire safety in your B&B, you must submit a notification of occupancy to your local municipality.
+In order to ensure fire safety in your B&B, you must submit a notification of occupancy (gebruiksmeldingin Dutch) to the municipality in which your B&B is located.
 If you offer overnight accommodation for more than 10 people, you will need an All-in-one Permit for Physical Aspects.

 5. Submit a notification of environmental management